-In connection with the IPO and Reorganization Transactions, Focus Inc. became a holding company whose most significant asset is a membership interest in Focus LLC, and, as a result, Focus Inc. became subject to U.S. federal, state and local income taxes on Focus Inc.'s allocable portion of taxable income from Focus LLC.
+Focus Inc. is a holding company whose most significant asset is a membership interest in Focus LLC.
+Focus Inc. is subject to U.S. federal, state and local income taxes on Focus Inc.'s allocable portion of taxable income from Focus LLC.
 Focus LLC is treated as a partnership for U.S. federal income tax purposes.
 Accordingly, Focus LLC is generally not and has not been subject to U.S. federal and certain state income taxes at the entity level, although it has been subject to the New York City Unincorporated Business Tax and certain of its subsidiaries have been subject to U.S. federal and certain state and local or foreign income taxes.
-Instead, for U.S. federal and certain state income tax purposes, the income, deductions, losses and credits of Focus LLC are passed through to its unitholders, which after the IPO includes Focus Inc. Focus LLC has historically made tax distribution payments in accordance with its Third Amended and Restated Operating Agreement, which was replaced by the Fourth Amended and Restated Focus LLC Agreement on July 30, 2018, and Focus Inc. intends to cause Focus LLC to continue to make tax distribution payments, to the extent of available cash, in accordance with the Fourth Amended and Restated Focus Inc. Files income tax returns with the U.S. federal government as well as various state and local jurisdictions.
+Instead, for U.S. federal and certain state income tax purposes, the income, deductions, losses and credits of Focus LLC are passed through to its unitholders, including Focus Inc. Focus LLC makes tax distribution payments to the extent of available cash, in accordance with the Fourth Amended and Restated Focus LLC Agreement.
+Focus Inc. files income tax returns with the U.S. federal government as well as various state and local jurisdictions.